DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Methods

 \section{Methods}

-In this section, we describe each component of our method.
-First Rotated Kernel Fusion \textbf{(RKF)} is proposed which imposes rotations on each convolution kernel and will not introduce any extra computation cost in the inference phase due to the subsequent re-parameterization process.
-Then another structure, Multi-oriented Feature Aggregation \textbf{(MOFA)}, is presented which integrates features extracted from multiple rotated versions of the input images.
+In this section, we describe each component of our method, i.e. Rotated Kernel Fusion \textbf{(RKF)} and Multi-oriented Feature Aggregation \textbf{(MOFA)}.
 We make the most of MOFA by applying it as a teacher to supervise the RKF model in a manner of knowledge distillation.